 deep-tissue massage, otherwise tight surface muscles prevent the

 practitioner from reaching deeper musculature.
-Deep Tissue massage is offered at a higher price and must be scheduled when your session is booked.
 DEEP TISSUE IS NOT Deep/Firm PRESSURE.
 Deep Tissue is a very specific massage treatment in which the therapist uses knuckles and elbow’s to “strip out” muscle tissue as far down to the bone as possible.
 This massage is very focused on a specific body part and is NOT a full body massage technique.
 If you have questions,please discuss with your therapist before your session begins.

 Prenatal Massage We